gipritchard/Space-Debris/Space Debris Taskforce.md

 	1. Spaces are considered adjacent if they are connected by a dotted line.
 14. Shuffle all orbit cards and fragmentation cards together into a single orbit deck
 15. Place the orbit deck face down near the game board
-16. Place the Threat Token on the indicated Threat starting space.

 # Objective